pyvista/pyvista/CONTRIBUTING.rst

 This will generate the same documentation as rendered online, but as each individual class method and attribute will have its own documentation page, the documentation will take much longer to build.
+Additionally, inherited methods will have their docstrings rendered, whereas the non-full documentation build only generates methods belonging directly to that class.

 Parallel Documentation Build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^